 Having plotted the route, prepared with my PAs, found a motorhome, lined up interviewees, contacted the media and partnered with pleasefund.us to crowd source the project costs; I launched EEDR this Tuesday.

 An hour after emailing 3,500 people and posting the launch on my blog, I had the most gut wrenching news imaginable!
-CoachbuiltGB were to sponsor their adapted motorhome.
+CoachbuiltGB were to sponsor their adapted motorhome, it even came with a powerful RV battery.
 They believed in me and my aims, had a motorhome spare (that was for sale), and were happy for me to use it on the trip.
 Unfortunately, whilst I was preparing the launch, a buyer came in and purchased the motorhome.
 On hearing this news I felt sick, considered that the trip was over and didn’t know where to begin in cancelling everything.

 I already had one of my roadtrip PAs, Kasia, on shift.
 I asked the other roadtripping PA, Filipe, to join us yesterday.
 My view was the trip had gone too far, and wanted to explore all alternatives before cancelling.
 However, they had to be happy with the outcome too.
 Without an adapted motorhome, caravan or funds to buy one; this option was obsolete.
 The only other way was to take my adapted car (with ramp and hand controls, plus the option for my PAs to drive as well) and find accommodation.